mscrnt/mscrnt_utils/diambra/training/README.md

 - **Batch Size Issues**: Ensure that the total batch size is evenly divisible by the number of minibatches.
 Adjust `nminibatches` or `n_steps` in `config.py` if necessary.
 - **Checkpoint Problems**: Verify that the `./trained_models` directory exists and is writable.
 - **Dependency Errors**: Double-check that all required packages are installed and correctly imported.
+- **Evaluation Issues**: If the OpenCV window fails to open, ensure `opencv-python` is installed and no other processes are blocking window creation.